enjikaka/reko-map/ROADMAP.md

 # Roadmap

-Here are some suggestions for a future roadmap to make the REKO-app even more useful.
+Here are some suggestions for a future roadmap to make the REKO-app even more useful for producers and consumers.

 ## Facebook login